ostemnorthtexas/site/pages/allyship.md

 do not feel comfortable using the term for themselves.
 Always respect someone's wishes to not have *queer* applied to them!

+* **Stealth** describes the act of hiding a trans identity post-transition.
+Being stealth is generally done for either safety or because a person doesn't feel an obligation to be visibly trans.

 * **STP** stands for Stand-To-Pee.
 STP devices are sometimes used by trans masculine people to more easily urinate while standing and/or use a urinal.

+* **TERF** stands for Trans Exclusionary Radical Feminism.
+It describes people who have trans-exclusive views, and who often work to harm and undermine transgender people.

 * **TGNC** stands for Transgender and Gender Non-Conforming.